-Expert ENGINE clients report tremendous value in working with our experts to address their diverse needs for expertise.
+Expert by Big Village clients report tremendous value in working with our experts to address their diverse needs for expertise.
 Our experts currently cover over 30,000 areas of expertise, and we are adding new experts and areas every day.
 Below are examples of the range of both Corporate Success and Legal Success you can achieve by taking the first step of submitting an expert request.

-An Expert ENGINE expert evaluated historical information regarding the management of asbestos containing material in a building with respect to state & federal regulations and general facility operating standards.
-The analysis showed that the company responsible for the building provided inadequate maintenance of the asbestos containing material.
+An Expert by Big Village expert evaluated historical information regarding the management of asbestos-containing material in a building with respect to state & federal regulations and general facility operating standards.
+The analysis showed that the company responsible for the building provided inadequate maintenance of the asbestos-containing material.
 The law firm used those findings to demonstrate a reduction in the building’s sale price for their client.

 The plaintiff was experiencing discoloration of their window extrusions during sunlight exposure and received customer complaints and lost business.
 They tracked it down to the iron containing pigments that they were purchasing from the defendant.
 They sued the defendant for damages because the pigments were claimed to be “colorfast”.
 Our expert report and deposition strengthened the plaintiff’s position and gained a settlement.